Brqje/AdiBags-BetterCategories/README.md

 - Approximately 1600 Vanilla items
 - Approximately 1100 TBC items
-- Approximately 1800 TBC items
+- Approximately 1800 WotLK items

 The general idea is that consumables which share buff slots or cooldowns are grouped into sub-categories.
 For instance: